quan-h-vu/quan-h-vu.github.io/content/posts/nonwriters/index.md

 >  With the AM2 model of hazard identification, audio alerts allow drivers to correct their own driving behavior; an incident log is only generated as the next level of escalation if they fail to react.
 Even further, prevention logs are generated for reactive drivers, giving managers an opportunity to recognize them.
 This model is designed to reward reactive drivers.
 It integrates audio alerts and incident logs into a cohesive system of escalation.

 Both versions make sense.
 They both communicate the same information.
-Taken in full, both versions are nearly identical.
+Taken in full, both versions are functionally identical.

 Now, imagine our reader is interrupted.
 Because of this, they're only able to catch the first 160 characters of the paragraph.